 - check on your mentee during a parent-teacher conference he/she is worried about (if it’s going long, you can knock on the door with a reminder about that meeting that’s starting in 5 minutes)

 Thinking back to your first year of teaching and what helped you get through it when you were feeling down can go a long way toward being the kind of mentor teacher you want to be.
-Your mentee will really appreciate the little things you do to help him/her make it through the first year!
+New teachers will really appreciate the little things you do to boost morale and support them through that first year!

 Pin for later: